-Member companies of associations may individualise their manufacturer group EPDs, whereby a distinction is made between so-called limited individualisation which is possible for average, model and representative EPDs and so-called extended individualisation which is only possible for model EPDs.
+Member companies of associations may individualise the manufacturer group EPDs of their association, whereby a distinction is made between so-called limited individualisation which is possible for average, model and representative EPDs and so-called extended individualisation which is only possible for model EPDs.
 Individualisation must be registered with the verification body.
 The verification body generates a copy of the EPD to be individualised which the manufacturer can then edit in the IBU online tool.
 This is also used for commissioning the verification body with the review and/or verification and publication of the individualised EPD.
 The manufacturer must submit to the IBU verification body confirmation from the manufacturer group on which the EPD is based when registering individualisation to the effect that he is entitled to implement individualisation.
+The manufacturer must also submit a self-declaration that its product is in the product class covered by the EPD to be individualized and list the essential ingredients of their product.

-9.3.6.1 Limited individualisation (without verification)
+9.3.6.1 Limited individualisation

-Limited individualisation of an average, model or representative EPD by a manufacturer group is conditional to the individualising manufacturer having been involved in generating the manufacturer group EPD, i.e. his plant data has been incorporated in the EPD LCA.
+Limited individualisation of an EPD by a manufacturer group is conditional to the individualising manufacturer having been involved in generating the manufacturer group EPD, i.e. his plant data has been incorporated in the EPD LCA.
 However, the manufacturer group (e.g. association) generating the EPD to be individualised can also specify deviating regulations from this.
 These must be indicated in the background report on the manufacturer group EPD and examined by the verifier.
+Alternatively, the manufacturer group can also subsequently issue a declaration under which conditions a manufacturer may carry out the limited individualisation.
+This declaration must be submitted by the manufacturer for individualization.
 Limited individualisation enables the manufacturer to indicate his name and logo on the manufacturer group EPD.
 The following framework conditions apply in this case:

 - \rightarrow Ownership of the declaration remains within the association and is indicated on the front page of the EPD. - → The logo of the association as the owner of the declaration must be depicted on the front page of the EPD.
-Furthermore, the name of the manufacturer as well as his logo (embedded in the large product image) and specific product names can also be indicated.
-The corporate logo and the association logo on the front page must not be larger than the IBU logo. - \rightarrow The name and number of the respective manufacturer group EPD and the name of the declaring manufacturer group must be indicated in the area of applicability of the EPD. - \rightarrow The contents of the manufacturer groups (page 2 ff) after the front page may not be changed in the individualised EPD. - \rightarrow The date of applicability of the individualised EPD must correspond with the applicability of the manufacturer group EPD.
+Furthermore, the name of the manufacturer as well as his logo and specific product names can also be indicated.
+The corporate logo and the association logo on the front page have to embedded in the picture of the product and may not be larger than the IBU logo. - → The name and number of the respective manufacturer group EPD and the name of the declaring manufacturer group must be indicated in the area of applicability of the EPD. - ightarrow The manufacturer's logo and address data may be added to the last page of the EPD. - \rightarrow The contents of the manufacturer groups (page 2 ff) after the front page may not be changed in the individualised EPD. - \rightarrow The date of applicability of the individualised EPD must correspond with the applicability of the manufacturer group EPD.
 The issue date corresponds with the publication date.